What is SMS OTP? A simple guide for 2023

 Building your own SMS OTP system will certainly give you greater control but you have to factor in the development and maintenance costs.

-Build your own SMS OTP platform with our SMS API
+Implement own SMS OTP platform with our SMS OTP service

-If you want to build your own SMS OTP system, then please feel free to set up a test account.
-We add some free SMS credits for testing so you can trial us at no cost.
+If you want to explore SMS OTP,, then please feel free to use our SMS one time password platform.
+Once you’ve set up a free text account, we’ll add some free SMS credits for testing so you can trial us at no cost.

 We’re really sharp on support too, so we’ll be standing by to answer any queries that may crop up.